market & industry data from here:

 An example of the checklist approach is:

-* Do the firm's senior executives have a strategic orientation to the business?
+* Does the firm's senior executives have a strategic orientation to the business?

 * What kind of planning does the firm currently conduct?

 Are questions preventing you from making a decision?
 Contact us and we will answer them.

 Place on the Web Who Do it All For You